vanneth-dev/laraveladmin/README.md

 **Notice:** This project does **not accept pull requests**.
 Please do not submit PRs; they will be closed without review.
 You are welcome to fork and modify the code for your own use under the MIT License.

-## 📄 License

-This project is open-source under the [MIT License](https://opensource.org/licenses/MIT).

 ## 📝 Required Credit

 Any public, private, or derivative use of this project **must retain the following credit** in the footer of the app, as per the license: